Zymbit-Docs/docs/content/bootware/troubleshooting/faq/index.md

 <br>

 A: Yes, if it is based off of one of the supported OS images - Bullseye or Ubuntu 22.04.
 You will need to supply your kernel and the corresponding modules from your build.
-You will need to link or rename your kernel image `kernel8.img` for Bookworm/Bullseye, or `vmlinuz` for Ubuntu.
+You will need to link or rename your kernel image `kernel8.img` for Bookworm/Bullseye on a CM4/SCM/Pi4, or `kernel_2712.img` for the Pi5, or `vmlinuz` for Ubuntu.

 -----